Brian Howe (singer): Early career

 Howe was born in Portsmouth in 1953.
 He sang with a local band called Shy who had one minor hit single in the UK but he quickly quit, seeking a harder rock band.
 He had a brief stint with the NWOBHM group White Spirit, having replaced their recently departed singer Bruce Ruff.
 However, the group quickly collapsed, and Howe never recorded an album with them.
 A sole cut, "Watch Out", surfaced on Neat Records' 60 Minutes Plus cassette compilation in 1982, also issued on vinyl as All Hell Let Loose by Neat in conjunction with Italy's Base Records label in 1983.
-The song was also released on CD by US-based label Prism Entertainment on their Metal Minded compilation in 1987.
+The song was also released on CD by US-based label Prism Entertainment on their Metal Minded compilation in 1987, and appeared as a bonus track on the CD reissue of the 1980 White Spirit album in 2005.

 Following the discovery of a cassette tape containing studio demos recorded in 1981 of what was to be the second White Spirit album, careful restoration took place to retrieve the original Brian Howe vocals and musical performances.
 This was to form the basis of a new White Spirit album Right or Wrong, released through Conquest Music in July 2022.
 Guest performers on the album include Neil Murray, Russell Gilbrook, Jeff Scott Soto, Steve Overland and Lee Small.

 With Ted Nugent

 Howe's first gig in the U.S. was with Ted Nugent in 1984.
 He had been sending songs to Atlantic Records in London to try to get a deal.
 Atlantic said that they did not hear a single but they liked his voice.
-One day, Ashley Howe (not related but producer of Ted Nugent's upcoming album) was walking down the corridor of Atlantic’s offices and heard his voice.
+One day, Ashley Howe (not related but producer of Ted Nugent's upcoming album) was walking down the corridor of Atlantic's offices and heard his voice.
 Ashley Howe had been looking for a singer for the next Ted Nugent album and thought that Howe would be a good fit.
 Howe was soon in New York City and signed a contract to become the lead singer for Ted Nugent and sang on the Penetrator album.
 The contract was not favorable to Howe, finding him working at a vastly reduced rate (~$450/week), and he ultimately left to pursue a solo career and album due to lack of writing credits on songs such as "Tied Up In Love".
 After a call from Mick Jones of Foreigner, whom Howe tried to work with earlier in his career, Howe was introduced to Mick Ralphs and Simon Kirke of Bad Company.